nwidger/nintengo/README.md

 ## Support

 Audio support is currently a work in progress.
-All audio channels except the DMC channel are working in some capacity.
+All audio channels are working in some capacity.

 Battery backed saves is implemented and are saved to disk with a `.sav` file extension.